Lewis Bate: Leeds United

-On 21 July 2021, Leeds United announced the signing of Bate on a three year contract for an undisclosed fee believed to be £1.5 million.
+On 21 July 2021, Leeds United announced the signing of Bate on a three-year contract for an undisclosed fee believed to be £1.5 million.
 Since signing, Bate has been tipped to be fast-tracked into the first team squad after impressing at under-23 level.
 He scored his first goal for Leeds under-23s on 4 November 2021 in a 5–3 EFL Trophy loss to Salford City.
 Bate made his senior debut for Leeds United on 9 January 2022 in the starting line-up for the 2–0 FA Cup third round defeat to West Ham United.
 He made his Premier League debut the following week, also at West Ham, when he came on as a first half replacement for Adam Forshaw, but was taken off midway through the second half, with Leeds 3–2 ahead, in a tactical substitution for Rodrigo.

+Bate was released by Leeds in June 2024 at the conclusion of his contract.

 Oxford United (loan)

 On 4 August 2022, Bate joined Oxford United of League One on loan for the duration of the 2022–23 season.
+He suffered a hand injury in a game against Derby County on 11 March 2023 and, apart from a brief substitute appearance in the following game, was not expected to make further appearances.
+Before his injury he had made 26 league appearances, scoring once.

+Milton Keynes Dons (loan)

+On 19 January 2024, Bate joined League Two club Milton Keynes Dons until the end of the 2023–24 season.

+Stockport County

+On 20 June 2024 it was announced that Lewis had signed a three-year contract with Stockport County.
+He was handed the captain's armband ahead of the 2024–25 season.